bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 ## Running Prophet in R Locally

-Open R studio or R supported IDE.
+Open R studio or R-supported IDE.
 If you want to run this on a notebook server, then make sure you use an R kernel.
 Prophet is a CRAN package so you can use install.packages to install the prophet package.

 ```bash